 Our developmental studies of the human central nervous system have been going on for over 20 years.
 At first, we used the monograph published in 1919 by Hochstetter to view various stages of human brain development, then matched them to rat brain development (see Figure 1 in Bayer et al. 1993; pdf file link below).
 In the mid-90s, we went to Washington D.C. to study the human embryonic and fetal brains in the Carnegie, Minot, and Yakovlev Collections housed at the Armed Forces Institute of Pathology at Walter Reed Hospital.
 Over 10,000 photos were taken of normal specimens from the time of closure of the neural tube into the early postnatal period.
 The photos were digitized, and compiled into a large database of normal central nervous system development.
 That work resulted in a large study of human spinal cord development (Altman, J. and S. A. Bayer [2001] Development of the Human Spinal Cord.
 An Interpretation Based on Experimental Studies in Animals.
 New York, NY, Oxford University Press, see Our Books page) and a 5-volume series, Atlas of Human Central Nervous System Development (see Our Books page for information) published between 2002 and 2008 by CRC Press/Taylor&Francis.
 Essentially, we have been able to link our experimental findings of rat nervous system development to the human nervous system.
 The illustrations below show just a few examples of the insights that we have gained from these studies.

-Please check out our new book (link at the bottom of the page) on The Development of the Human Neocortex, put online November, 2015.
+Please check out our book on The Development of the Human Neocortex, put online November, 2015.

 The vertebrate neuroepithelium (NEP) is the primary germinal matrix of the central nervous system (CNS).
 During the early embryonic development of the CNS, this distinctive tissue folds and then fuses to form the lining of the fluid-filled ventricles of the neural tube posteriorly and the brain vesicles anteriorly.
 Initially, the NEP consists solely of stockbuilding, proliferating precursor cells of neurons and neuroglia.
 Later during embryonic development, the differentiating neurons and neuroglia leave the NEP to form the specific structures of the spinal cord and brain.
 The size of the NEP and the duration of its stockbuilding activity is a major factor in determining absolute and relative sizes of different brain regions.